 Browse through our career books as well, such as Legal Eagles & Other Law-and-Order Types, Careers in Law, Criminal Justice and Emergency Services, Career Opportunities in Law and the Legal Industry, and the videos about law careers (many are captioned).
 Check out "What you can do with a major in Criminology".
 Use the Gallaudet Biography Database to find Deaf people in the Criminal Justice field.
 You can browse by occupations.

 If interested in articles about Deaf people in the Criminal Justice field in popular periodicals, check out the Deaf Life magazine.
 It is helpful to have the name of the person you are looking for.
-You can also search the Gallaudet Deaf Periodical Database Subject Index and scroll down to specific subjects to find articles in a variety of magazines.
-Check the Journals@RIT to see if we have the title.
+You can also search the Gallaudet Deaf Periodicals Database and look up attorneys or lawyers to find articles.
+Check the Journals@RIT to see if we have the title of the magazine, newspaper, or journal.

 If we do not have the magazine, you can use Interlibrary Loan.
 You must register and then you can order articles and books for free.